Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 • Scalable to different distances and running paces.

-• Easily replicated when you are cross-training if you are injured by making a hard effort to pick up intervals on whatever cross-training modality you are doing.
-For example, you can do this workout in the pool while running in deep water or use a spin bike or elliptical trainer.
+• Easily replicated when you are cross-training, if you are injured, by making a hard effort to pick up intervals on whatever cross-training modality you are doing.
+For example, you can do this workout in the pool while running in deep water or use a spin bike or an elliptical trainer.

-As mentioned, one of the best things about fartlek workouts is how they are completely customizable and scalable based on your fitness level, where you are in your training plan, and the running pace that you use for your fartlek run.
+As mentioned, one of the best things about fartlek workouts is that they are completely customizable and scalable based on your fitness level, where you are in your training plan, and the running pace you use for your fartlek runs.

 A person running on the beach.